 Lifecycle Controller features are available based on the type of license (iDRAC Basic, iDRAC Express, iDRAC Express for Blades, iDRAC Enterprise and iDRAC Datacenter) that you purchase.
 Only licensed features are available in the Lifecycle Controller GUI.
-For more information about managing licenses, see the Integrated Dell Remote Access Controller User's Guide available at https://www.dell.com/idracmanuals..
+For more information about managing licenses, see the Integrated Dell Remote Access Controller User's Guide.
 The following table lists the Lifecycle Controller features available based on the license purchased.